petkaantonov/bluebird/docs/docs/contribute.md

     node tools/test

-If you need to run generator tests run the `tool/test.js` script with `--harmony` argument and node 0.11+:
+If you need to run generator tests in older versions of NodeJS run the `tool/test.js` script with `--harmony` argument and 0.11+:

     node-dev --harmony tools/test

-Or use io.js where generators are enabled by default:
+Or use io.js or a recent version of NodeJS where generators are enabled by default:

-    iojs tools/test
+    node tools/test

 You may specify an individual test file to run with the `--run` script flag: